 3. The Legal Regulation of Caste Discrimination: Lessons from India

 4. Caste Discrimination and International Human Rights Law Standards: International Convention on the Elimination of All Forms of Racial Discrimination 1965 and the UN Human Rights Treaties

 5. Caste Discrimination and International Human Rights Law Standards: UN Charter Bodies

 7. British Discrimination Law and Caste: from the Race Relations Act 1965 to the Equality Bill 2009

 8. Caste Discrimination and the Making of the Equality Act 2010Chapter 9: Caste Discrimination in the UK: beyond the Equality Act 2010

-Annapurna Waughray is Senior Lecturer in Law at Manchester Metropolitan University, UK.
+Annapurna Waughray is Professor of Human Rights Law at Manchester Metropolitan University, UK.